Edward the Confessor: Veneration

 In 1159, there was a disputed election to the papacy, and Henry II's support helped to secure the recognition of Pope Alexander III.
 In 1160, a new abbot of Westminster, Laurence, seized the opportunity to renew Edward's claim.
 This time, it had the full support of the king and the English hierarchy, and a grateful pope issued the bull of canonisation on 7 February 1161, the result of a conjunction of the interests of Westminster Abbey, King Henry II and Pope Alexander III.
 He was called 'Confessor' as the name for someone who was believed to have lived a saintly life but was not a martyr.
 In the 1230s, King Henry III became attached to the cult of Saint Edward, and he commissioned a new life, by Matthew Paris.
 Henry also constructed a grand new tomb for Edward in a rebuilt Westminster Abbey in 1269.
 Henry III also named his eldest son after Edward.

 Until about 1350, Edmund the Martyr, Gregory the Great, and Edward the Confessor were regarded as English national saints, but Edward III preferred the more war-like figure of Saint George, and in 1348 he established the Order of the Garter with Saint George as its patron.
 At Windsor Castle, its chapel of Saint Edward the Confessor was re-dedicated to Saint George, who was acclaimed in 1351 as patron of the English race.
 Edward was a less popular saint for many, but he was important to the Norman dynasty, which claimed to be the successor of Edward as the last legitimate Anglo-Saxon king.

 The shrine of Saint Edward the Confessor in Westminster Abbey remains where it was after the final translation of his body to a chapel east of the sanctuary on 13 October 1269 by Henry III.
 The day of his translation, 13 October (his first translation had also been on that date in 1163), is an optional memorial in the Catholic dioceses of England only.
 Saint Edward may also be commemorated on the anniversary of his death, 5 January, the date he is inscribed in the Martyrologium Romanum.
 The Church of England's calendar of saints designates 13 October as a Lesser Festival.
 Each October the abbey holds a week of festivities and prayer in his honour.
-Edward is also regarded as a patron saint of difficult marriages.
+Edward is regarded as a patron saint of difficult marriages.

+The Western Rite of the Orthodox Catholic Church commemorates the saint on October 13.